ringwormGO-organization/ringOS/Documentation.md

 If that don't work, type: `chmod +x ringOS-beta.sh` and try again.

+This shell script will also install everything you need; if you have everything installed use `compile.sh`.

 ### Compiling
 The following commands work on Debian-based (ex.
 Ubuntu) Linux distros and within WSL/WSL2 on Windows.
 Users of non-Debian distros will need to locate the correct packages for their chosen operating system.